This post may contain affiliate links. Please read our disclosure policy.

-This one pan Green Chile Chicken Enchilada Pasta is based an enchilada casserole that my family loves, only instead of tortillas, it’s made with Rotini pasta.
-It’s rich and creamy, with just enough spicy to make it interesting!
+I based this Chicken Enchilada Pasta recipe off of my famous Chicken Enchilada Casserole.
+Instead of tortillas, it’s made with Rotini pasta.
+It’s rich and creamy, with just enough heat to make it interesting!

 One Pan Enchilada Pasta